Our research group is equipped with various facilities and equipments and has access to multiple institutional resources:

 In addition to the proton therapy center, there are approximately 20 linear accelerator units, seven on-board imaging and cone-beam CT systems, four pulsed dose rate remote afterloading systems and three high dose rate remote afterloading systems at the main campus.
 Two of the treatment rooms have CT-on-rails units.

-The Division of Radiation Oncology has two Acuity simulators (each with cone beam CT capability), three Phillips AcQSim, two GE CT Simulators, and two GE PET-CT for clinical use.
+The Radiation Oncology division has two Acuity simulators (each with cone beam CT capability), three Phillips AcQSim, two GE CT Simulators, and two GE PET-CT for clinical use.
 One of the CT Simulators has a large bore suitable for CT-scanning large patients.
 One of the CT simulators is a 16-slice high-speed device, which is also being used for respiratory correlated gated, breath-hold and 4D imaging studies.
 The PET-CTs are also used for respiratory correlated imaging.
 Extensive MR and PET imaging capabilities are available in the Division of Diagnostic Imaging.

 Radiation Physics Dosimetry Equipment